 Here, I will be starting from Manali side and exiting from Shimla but it has a major disadvantage.
-Spiti Valley is a cold desert situated in Trans Himalayan region at an altitude of 11000+ feet mostly and hence, your body will require certain amount of acclimatization before you enter the Spiti Valley.
-Going via Shimla side will help you gradually increase the altitude and your body gets acclimatized properly, hence less chances of getting hit with Acute Mountain Sickness (read more info on AMS here).
-If you start from Manali side then you reach High Altitude terrain pretty quickly which increases the chances of Mountain Sickness that can spoil the trip.
+Spiti Valley is a cold desert situated in the trans-Himalayan region at an altitude of 11000+ feet mostly and hence, your body will require a certain amount of acclimatization before you enter the Spiti Valley.